ICIJ/eslint-config/README.md

 ## 1. Clean up your project (optional)

-If the project already has an eslint/prettier configuration, delete all ESlint and Prettier related files and packages.
+If the project already has an eslint configuration, delete all ESlint and Prettier related files and packages.

 ## 2. Install the package